Granville, a garden of Eden

 The art of cultivating gardens

-In Milly-la-Forêt, at Le Moulin du Coudret, ("my first house of my very own!"), he traded, without batting an eye, his perfect grey striped suits for his favourite simple gardener's outfit.
+In Milly-la-Forêt at Le Moulin du Coudret, ("my first house of my very own!"), he traded his perfect grey striped suits for his favourite simple gardening outfit, without battling an eyelid.
 He would put on his rubber waders, thick jumper and hat and head off to filter and bottle his raspberry liqueur, plant, hoe and water.
 This quickly bore fruit as, according to Françoise Giroud, "one was walking on flowers".
-In his memoires, Dior talks of his garden, which of course reminded him of his mother's in Granville.
+In his memoire, Dior talks of his garden, which of course reminded him of his mother's in Granville.
 "Having been lucky enough to retain the wonderful, faithful Ivan who looked after my garden in Fleury, I asked him to create the one in Coudret.
 Despite its size, I wanted it to be as simple and modest as the little gardens of the country houses that lined the roads in my beloved Normandy.
 For a result so sensible in appearance, it was necessary to achieve real miracles, conquer the marshes, tame the river and control the surrounding forest.
 Thus protected from the neighbourhood, with the only view that of my flowers, my canals and my little lake, I can hear the bells of Milly in peace."

-The history of the Dior is still today written amongst the flowers of dreamlike gardens: in the latest campaign by Sofia Coppola for the Miss Dior perfume, Natalie Portman sees life through rose-tinted glasses; Raf Simons presents flower women in his fashion shows at the heart of precious gardens, adorned with millions of petals and corollas; photographers Inez Van Lamsweerde and Vinoodh Matadin turned Versailles into a Secret Garden and this summer the Impressions Dior exhibition in Granville returns to the relationship between Dior and the impressionist movement since 1947, that artistic wave which, more than any other, was able to capture all the nuances and subtleties of nature.
+The history of Dior is still today written amongst the flowers of dreamlike gardens: in the latest campaign by Sofia Coppola for the Miss Dior perfume, Natalie Portman sees life through rose-tinted glasses; photographers Inez van Lamsweerde and Vinoodh Matadin turned Versailles into a Secret Garden and this summer the Dior Impressions exhibition in Granville returns to the relationship between Dior and the impressionist movement since 1947, that artistic wave which, more than any other, was able to capture all the nuances and subtleties of nature.